braxtonhall/galvanize-scheduling/README.md

 ##### Customizing the Test Suites
 There are some flags in `integration.spec.ts` that turn certain tests on and off.
 Some rely the specific integration with the ph14solutions active directory.
-Using a different directory to run tests against would require updating those tests, or you can disabling them by setting the flags to false.
+Using a different directory to run tests against would require updating those tests, or you can disable them by setting the flags to false.